chromaui/interactive-demo/README.md

-# Chromatic Test
+# Interactive Demo

-Hello merge!
+Interactive demo for the Chromatic marketing site.